camunda/camunda-docs-manual/content/reference/rest/external-task/post-query.md

 ---

-Query for external tasks that fulfill given parameters in the form of a JSON object.
+Queries for external tasks that fulfill given parameters in the form of a JSON object.
-This method is slightly more powerful than the [GET query]({{< relref "reference/rest/external-task/get-query.md" >}}) because it allows to specify a hierarchical result sorting.
+This method is slightly more powerful than the [Get External Tasks]({{< relref "reference/rest/external-task/get-query.md" >}}) method because it allows to specify a hierarchical result sorting.

 # Method